Representation of Hamilton-Jacobi equation in optimal control theory with unbounded control set: Introduction

-is the unique viscosity solution of \eqref{rowhj}; see, e.g. \cite{C-S-2004,B-CD,HF,F-P-Rz,FR0}, where $\emph{S}_f(t_0,x_0)$ denotes the set of all trajectory-control pairs of the control system
+is the unique viscosity solution of \eqref{rowhj}; see \cite{C-S-2004,HF,F-P-Rz,B-CD,FR0}, where $\emph{S}_f(t_0,x_0)$ denotes the set of all trajectory-control pairs of the control system

-While working with optimal control problems we require $f$ and $l$ to be locally Lipschitz continuous functions and in addition to this $f$ is to have the sublinear growth with respect to~$x$.
-This guarantees that to every integrable control $a(\cdot)$ on $[t_0,T]$ with values in a closed subset $A$ of $\R^m$ there corresponds the unique solution $x(\cdot)$ of \eqref{scs} defined on $[t_0,\!T]$.
-Moreover, these properties are also necessary to prove regularities of value functions.
+While working with optimal control problems we require $f$ and $l$ to be locally Lipschitz continuous functions with respect to $x$.
+In addition to this $f$ is to have the sublinear growth with respect to $x$ and $l$ is to have the sublinear growth with respect to $a$.
+This guarantees that to every integrable control $a(\cdot)$ on $[t_0,T]$ with values in a closed subset $A$ of $\R^m$ there corresponds the unique solution $x(\cdot)$ of \eqref{scs} defined on $[t_0,T]$ and $l(\cdot,x(\cdot),a(\cdot))$ is an integrable function on $[t_0,T]$.

-The triple $(A,f,l)$ that satisfies the equation \eqref{hfl} and the properties stated above is called a \it{faithful representation} of $H$.
-The use of the name ``faithful representation'' is justified by the fact that there are infinitely many triples $(A,f,l)$, that satisfy the equation \eqref{hfl}, among them there are the ones with irregular functions $f,l$.
-The triple $(A,f,l)$, not necessarily regular, which satisfies the equality \eqref{hfl} is called a \it{representation} of $H$.
+The triple $(A,f,l)$, which satisfies the equality \eqref{hfl}, is called a \it{representation} of $H$.
+In general, if a representation of $H$ exists, then infinitely many other representations exist.
+There are also irregular representations among them.
+The triple $(A,f,l)$, which satisfies the equality \eqref{hfl} and inherits Lipschitz-type properties of the Hamiltonian $H$, is called a \it{faithful representation} of the Hamiltonian $H$

-The main goal of our paper is to use a new method of construction of faithful representations for a wide class of Hamiltonians.
-This class is wider than the one in the papers \cite{F-S,AM,FR}, because we do not require Legendre-Fenchel conjugates of Hamiltonians to be bounded.
-However, in this case we obtain faithful representations with the unbounded control set.
-We apply the obtained results to study regularities of value functions and the invariance property for tubes.